albeanski/automate-cloud-vpn/README.md

 (Or if you have a terraform state already that you want to use bind that .tfstate file to `/terraform/terraform.state`)

 #### 4. SSH keys
 SSH keys will be created during the automation process.
-To provide your own create a `ssh_keys` directory on the repo root:
+To provide your own, create an `ssh_keys` directory on the repo root:
 ```
 mkdir ./ssh_keys
 ```